SamuelHiron/learncpp/Notes.md

-# chapter 7: Scope, Duration and Linkage
+# chapter 7: Scope, Duration and Linkage and Random Generation
 We covered a lot of material in this chapter.
 Good job, you’re doing great!

 A **compound statement** or **block** is a group of zero or more statements that is treated by the compiler as if it were a single statement.
 Blocks begin with a `{` symbol, end with a `}` symbol, with the statements to be executed placed in between.
 Blocks can be used anywhere a single statement is allowed.
 No semicolon is needed at the end of a block.
 Blocks are often used in conjunction with `if statements` to execute multiple statements.